Eiffel (programming language): Interfaces to other tools and languages

 Eiffel is a purely object-oriented language but provides an open architecture for interfacing with "external" software in any other programming language.

 It is possible for example to program machine- and operating-system level operations in C. Eiffel provides a straightforward interface to C routines, including support for "inline C" (writing the body of an Eiffel routine in C, typically for short machine-level operations).

-Although there is no direct connection between Eiffel and C, many Eiffel compilers (Visual Eiffel is one exception) output C source code as an intermediate language, to submit to a C compiler, for optimizing and portability.
+There is no direct connection between Eiffel and C. However, many Eiffel compilers (Visual Eiffel is one exception) emit C source code as an intermediate language, to submit to a C compiler, for optimizing or porting.
 As such, they are examples of transcompilers.
-The Eiffel Compiler tecomp can execute Eiffel code directly (like an interpreter) without going via an intermediate C code or emit C code which will be passed to a C compiler in order to obtain optimized native code.
-On .NET, the EiffelStudio compiler directly generates CIL (Common Intermediate Language) code.
-The SmartEiffel compiler can also output Java bytecode.
+The Eiffel Compiler tecomp can execute Eiffel code directly (like an interpreter) without going via an intermediate C code or emit C code which will be passed to a C compiler to obtain optimized native code.
+On .NET, the EiffelStudio compiler directly generates Common Intermediate Language (CIL) code.
+The SmartEiffel compiler can also emit Java bytecode.